-Use our handy guide to work out what's the best engine oil for your car
+Use our handy guide to find the right engine oil for your car

-If your car’s engine oil does need a top up, you’ll be faced with a wide array of different oils on which can be daunting if you don’t know what you’re looking for.
+If your car’s engine oil does need a top up, you’ll be faced with a wide array of different grades and specifications, and this can be daunting if you don’t know what you’re looking for.
 The types of oil used in diesel engines and petrol engines are completely different to each other, and turbocharged engines also tend to require high-performance oils to match.
-Matters can get even more confusing when choosing between ‘synthetic’ and ‘semi-synthetic’ oils and the multiple grades of oil available, so we’ve put together this guide to choosing the best oil for your car.
+Matters can get even more confusing when choosing between ‘synthetic’ and ‘semi-synthetic’ oils and the multiple grades of oil available.

 What are the grades of engine oil?

 One of the most important things to get right when choosing oil for your car is the correct grade of engine oil.
-If you look at the label you’ll see a number of digits, such as 10W-40 or 5W-30 – and it’s these numbers that you’ll need to get right (see below).
+If you look at the label you’ll see a number of digits, such as 10W-40 or 5W-30 – and it’s these numbers that you’ll need to get right.

 Those numbers refer to the viscosity – or ‘thickness’ – of the oil.
-Today’s oil is generally thinner, allowing the oil to flow around the engine quickly when the car is started, which helps to prevent damage caused by metal parts grinding against one another.
+Modern oils are generally thinner, allowing the oil to flow around the engine quickly when the car is started, which helps to prevent damage caused by metal parts grinding against one another.
 Modern engines are built with finer tolerances and therefore require thinner oils.
 Thinner oils – those with lower viscosity – also help with fuel economy.